Elliciag/testrepo/README.md

 # testrepo
-## editing the file
+## Editing the file

-It's a markdoen file in this repository.
+It's a markdown file in this repository.